JPG to PDF

 Do you upload my images?

-No. The conversion runs entirely in your browser via WebAssembly.
+No. The conversion runs on your computer.
 You can verify by disconnecting from Wi-Fi after the page loads — the tool keeps working.

 What's the difference between "Combine into one PDF" and "One PDF per image"?